UW-SASWE/sDRIPS/docs/Quick_Start/Installation.md

 ```
 After initialization, four configuration files will be created in the `config_files/` directory.
 These files form the core of sDRIPS, as they store user inputs and control the execution of workflows.
 At this stage, add your credential details (IMERG-GPM PPS account and Google Earth Engine service account, if applicable) to the `secrets.yaml` file.

+!!! warning_note "Warning"
+    You only need to initialize the project **once per directory**.
+Running initialization again will reset your configuration files to their default values, potentially overwriting any custom settings you've already prepared for your analysis.

 ## Testing
 After initialization, you can verify whether sDRIPS has been installed correctly.
 This test step is required only for **first-time installations**.